fftrees_apply applies a fast-and-frugal tree (FFT, as an FFTrees object)

 Default:

-fin_NA_pred = "majority"
+fin_NA_pred = "majority".

 Value

-containing information on FFT decisions and statistics).
+A modified FFTrees object (with lists in x$trees containing information on FFT decisions and statistics).

 See also

-for creating FFTs from and applying them to data.
+FFTrees for creating FFTs from and applying them to data.